In this travel guide, I share all useful information about Cham Islands, from island hopping to underwater adventures.

 Once you’re on the main island, getting around is a breeze.
 Motorbikes are the most common mode of transport, with rentals available at reasonable rates.

 Fancy exploring the surrounding islands?
 Hop onto a boat ride!
 The price varies, but many of these boats also include scuba diving services – an excellent option for the outdoor enthusiasts among us.
 Ask your hotel or guesthouses for suggestions.

 Cham islands tour

-The tour included pickup and drop-off services, speedboat trips to the islands, lunch, tour guide, and ticket fees.
+Our day tour offered a great mix of comfort and adventure, providing pick-up and drop-off services, speedboat trips to and from the islands, a delectable lunch, a knowledgeable tour guide, and all ticket fees.

-- Visit Protected Marine Area, The Boat Shelter, Hai Tang Pagoda, and traditional fishing village
+- Then came the sightseeing!
+We visited the Protected Marine Area, the Boat Shelter, Hai Tang Pagoda, and a traditional fishing village.

 Things to see and do on Cham islands

 So, what’s there to do once you’ve made it to Cham Islands?
 Plenty!
 Here are a few recommendations:

 This nearly 300-year-old well, known for its consistent supply of clear water, provides a touch of history to your visit.
 It’s about 5.5 – 7 m deep and has a circle of about 2m wide and 1.2 meters high.

 This testament to the Cham civilization is a cool stop on your island exploration.
 Take a moment to marvel at its age-old structure and feel the coolness of its fresh water.